Near-Horizon Geometry and the Entropy of a Minimally Coupled Scalar Field in the Kerr Black Hole: I. Introduction

-The Lorentzian sector calculation of the scalar field entropy in the Kerr black holes is more signiﬁcant since the corresponding Euclidean sector literature is not well formulated [20,21].
-The results obtained in this article are signiﬁcant in the context of the holographic principle and entropy bound and may also be relevant to the entanglement entropy approach to explain the black hole entropy.
-We will discuss these aspects and the signiﬁcance of the results obtained in this article in Sect.III.
+The Lorentzian sector calculation of the scalar field entropy in the Kerr black hole is more significant since the corresponding Euclidean sector literature is not well formulated [20,21].
+The expressions obtained in this article are significant in the context of entanglement entropy and the holographic principles.
+We will discuss these aspects and the significance of the results obtained in this article in Sect.III.